dizys/devops-notes/agile-planning.md

 * Tasks -> Markdown Checklist (`- [ ]`)
 * Product backlog -> Open issues without a Milestone
 * Sprint backlog --> Issues with a Milestone

+## Fixed Releases are deprecated

+* **Raionale**: risk == number of engineering hours since last deployement. (i.e., less hours == less risk)
+* **Bottom line**: Feature deployment should be a **non-event** that happens all the time.

+# GitHub Issues

+Issues are the way GitHub tracks things to do.

+* They could be **Features Requests**
+* They could be **User Stories**
+* They could be **Bug Reports**
+* They could be just about anything you need them to be

+# What are User Stories?

+A user story represents a small piece of business value that a team can deliver in an iteration.

+While traditional requirements (like use cases) try to be as detailed as possible, a user story is defined incrementally, in three stages:

+1. The brief description of the need
+2. The conversations that happen during backlog grooming and iteration planning to solidify the details
+3. The tests that confirm the story's satisfactory completion

+## INVEST acronym criteria